Table of Contents

 - Tickets: As I mentioned on our page about planning a trip, I like to book sights and attractions ahead of time when I can, to save time and avoid lines.
 Sometimes there is a digital ticket to bring with you; sometimes you need to have a printed version.

 - Maps: We often rely on Google maps or pick up any maps when we get there.
-When we went to Costa Rica and rented a car we saw advice to buy a good map before going because good maps were hard to find once you got there.
+When we went to Costa Rica and rented a car we saw advice to buy a good map before going because good road maps were hard to find once you got there.

 - Boarding pass: I know mobile boarding passes are a thing and I usually do that, but I’m also afraid of having my battery or the phone itself die just when I’m about to get on the plane!
 (It’s happened.)
 So we typically print our boarding passes too.